wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 * Start your droplet.
 * When it is up and running, log into your server *ssh root@YOUR_IP*
 * Setup the server following Digital Oceans [Initial Server Setup Guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04) to make your server a little more secure.
-* [Add swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04) and avoid out pf memory errors.
+* [Add swap space](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04) and avoid out of memory errors.
 * Pull the Docker images:
 *sudo docker pull sitespeedio/sitespeeed.io* ,
 *sudo docker pull sitespeedio/graphite* and *sudo docker pull grafana/grafana*